Sycamore ground attack barreling into Class 5A quarterfinal against St. Francis

 Hodges has 698 yards and seven touchdowns this year, averaging 5.6 yards per carry.
 Lee has 452 yards and a 5.8 yards-per-carry average while finding the end zone 14 times.

-Hodges’ numbers come with him missing a Week 7 game against La Salle-Peru due to an ankle injury.
+Hodges’ numbers come with him missing a Week 7 game against La Salle-Peru because of an ankle injury.

-Hodges said it was a little tough after hurting himself against Kaneland at first, but any negative feelings got pushed aside pretty quickly.
+Hodges said it was a little tough after getting hurt against Kaneland at first, but any negative feelings got pushed aside pretty quickly.

-St. Francis - also the Spartans - has an explosive offense that can put up points in bunches.
+St. Francis, also nicknamed the Spartans, has an explosive offense that can put up points in bunches.
 They are averaging 35.3 points per game.

-And while the Sycamore defense has been stingy throughout the year and has only allowed more than 20 once, keeping the opposing Spartans off the field is the simplest way to keep them from scoring, Ryan said.
+And while the Sycamore defense has been stingy throughout the year, allowing more than 20 points only once, keeping the opposing Spartans off the field is the simplest way to keep them from scoring, Ryan said.

-Lee had limited varsity time as a sophomore last year but has been starting since Day 1 this year.
-He was also a wing last year and is handling the shift to not only the speed of the varsity game but a new position.
+Lee had limited varsity time as a sophomore last year but has been starting since Day 1 this season.
+He also was a wing last year and is handling the shift to not only the speed of the varsity game but a new position.

 “It’s a lot more downhill, just running the ball,” Lee said.
 “Not so much moving around.”